Non-autonomous curves on surfaces: The annulus

 Let $F_t : \Sigma \to \RR$, $t \in [0, 1]$ be a time-dependent smooth function with compact support in the interior of $\Sigma$.
 We define $\widetilde{\Cal} (F_t) = \int_0^1 \left( \int_\Sigma F_t \omega \right) \dd t$.
 If the symplectic form $\omega$ is exact (this is the case for an annulus or a disk), $\widetilde{\Cal}$ descends to a homomorphism $\Cal_\Sigma: \Ham(\Sigma) \to \RR$ which is called the Calabi homomorphism.

 Let $\Sigma$ be a symplectic surface of genus zero.
-For a compactly supported smooth function $F: \Sigma \to \RR$ the \emph{Reeb graph} $T_F$ is defined as the set of connected components of level sets of $F$ (for a more detailed description we refer the reader to ~\cite{En-Po:calqm}).
-For generic Morse function $F$ (saying `Morse', we mean that the restriction of $F$ to its support is a Morse function) this set, equipped with topology induced by the projection $\pi_F: \Sigma \to T_F$, is homeomorphic to a tri-valent tree.
-We endow $T_F$ with a positive measure given by $\mu (X) = \int_{\pi_F^{-1}(X)} \omega$ for any $X \subseteq T_F$ with measurable $\pi_F^{-1}(X)$.
+Given a compactly supported smooth function $F: \Sigma \to \RR$, the \emph{Reeb graph} $T_F$ is defined as the set of connected components of level sets of $F$ (for a more detailed description we refer the reader to ~\cite{En-Po:calqm}).
+For a generic Morse function $F$ (saying `Morse', we mean that the restriction of $F$ to the interior of its support is a Morse function) this set, equipped with topology induced by the projection $\pi_F: \Sigma \to T_F$, is homeomorphic to a tri-valent tree.
+We endow $T_F$ with a positive measure given by $\mu (X) = \int_{\pi_F^{-1}(X)} \omega$ for all $X \subseteq T_F$ with measurable $\pi_F^{-1}(X)$.
 In the case of the annulus $\Sigma = S^1 \times [0, 1]$, $\pi_F (S^1 \times \{0\})$ will be referred to as the \emph{bottom root} of $T_F$ and $\pi_F (S^1 \times \{1\})$ as the \emph{top root}.
-The image of the shortest path between the roots of $T_F$ will be called \emph{stem}.
+The shortest path connecting the roots of $T_F$ will be called a \emph{stem}.